IgniteUI/indigo-design-docfx/en/components/textarea.md

 ## Styling

 The Text Area comes with styling flexibility through the colors of its Background, Drag Indicator, Border, and Text.
-To change the validation styles, it is recommended to update the respective color variables in the Indigo.Design library.
+To change the validation styles, it is recommended to update the respective color styles in the Indigo.Design library.

 <img class="responsive-img" src="../images/textarea_styling.png" srcset="../images/textarea_styling@2x.png 2x" />